 - Is my current drug coverage (if I have any) considered creditable prescription drug coverage?
-(Any prescription drug coverage that's expected to pay, on average, at least as much as Medicare drug coverage is considered creditable prescription drug coverage.) - If you don't get drug coverage when you're first eligible for Medicare, and you don't have creditable prescription drug coverage, you may have to pay a lifetime Part D late enrollment penalty if you join Medicare later. - Your current plan can tell you if your drug coverage is creditable prescription drug coverage.
+(Any prescription drug coverage that's expected to pay, on average, at least as much as Medicare drug coverage, is considered creditable prescription drug coverage.) - If you don't get drug coverage when you're first eligible for Medicare, and you don't have creditable prescription drug coverage, you may have to pay a lifetime Part D late enrollment penalty if you join Medicare later. - Your current plan can tell you if your drug coverage is creditable prescription drug coverage.
 Go to pages 20-22 for more information about the Part D late enrollment penalty.

-- How will joining a Medicare drug or health plan affect my current coverage?
-Will I lose my current health and/or drug coverage if I join?
-(Your current plan can tell you.) - How would joining a particular Medicare drug or health plan affect my out-of-pocket costs? - Will my premium be higher later if I wait to join a Medicare drug or health plan because I have to pay a Part D late enrollment penalty? - Will my Medicare drug coverage start when I want it to? - Does a Medicare drug or health plan in my area cover the prescription drugs I take?
-(Find out by visiting Medicare.gov/plan-compare or calling the plan you're interested in.) - Can I get Extra Help paying for my drug costs if I join a Medicare drug plan?
+- How will joining a Medicare drug or health plan and keeping my current drug coverage affect my current coverage?
+(Your current plan can tell you.) - How would joining a particular Medicare drug or health plan affect my out-of-pocket costs? - Would my premium be higher later if I wait to join a Medicare drug or health plan because I have to pay a Part D late enrollment penalty? - Would my coverage start when I want it to? - Does a Medicare drug or health plan in my area cover the prescription drugs I take?
+(Find out by visiting Medicare.gov/plan-compare.) - Can I get Extra Help paying for my drug costs if I join a Medicare drug plan?
 (You may qualify for Extra Help if you have limited income and resources.
 Go to Section 4.) - Is there a particular pharmacy I want to use?
-Is that pharmacy in-network with the plan I'm considering?
-(Using in-network pharmacies usually costs you less than out-of-network pharmacies.) - Do I spend part of each year in another state?
+Is that pharmacy in-network with the plan I'm considering? - Do I spend part of each year in another state?
 (This may be important if a plan you want to join requires you to use certain pharmacies.) - What are a particular Medicare drug plan's quality Star Ratings?
-(View Star Ratings and compare Medicare drug plans at Medicare.gov/plan-compare.)
+(Compare Medicare drug plans at Medicare.gov/plan-compare.)